KristerJazz/P1.9_Collaborative_Project/README.md

+# P1.9_Collaborative Project

+## Description

-This package contains simplified MD code with multi-threading parallelization for simulating atoms with a Lennard-Jones potential.
+This package contains simplified MD code with multi-threading. parallelization for simulating atoms with a Lennard-Jones potential.

 The bundled makefiles are set up to compile the executable once